Dermane Karim: Club career

 Dermane is a youth product of WAFA SC and Planète Foot Togo's youth academies.
 He signed his first professional contract with the Dutch club Feyenoord on 1 February 2022, keeping him at the club until June 2026.

+On 15 June 2023, Dermane signed for Challenger Pro League club Lommel SK on a five-year contract.

+On 14 January 2025, Karim was loaned by Kortrijk.
+On 9 August 2025, he moved on a new loan to Lorient in France.

 International career

 Dermane is a youth international for the Togo U23s, having represented them in 2022.
 He debuted for the senior Togo national team in a 3–0 friendly win over Sierra Leone on 24 March 2022.
-He scored his first goal for the country of 24 September 2022 in a friendly against Ivory Coast.
+He scored his first goal for the country on 24 September 2022 in a friendly against Ivory Coast.